dannypsnl/dannypsnl.github.io/posts/2018-05-17-design-of-redux-go-v2.md

 // ...
 ```

-So that's how `state` work, using a address of reducer mapping it's state.

-`reflect.Value.Call` this method allow you invoke a `reflect.Value` from a function.
+So that's how `state` work, using a address of reducer mapping its state.`reflect.Value.Call` this method allow you invoke a `reflect.Value` from a function.
 It's parameter types required by signature.
 It always return several `refelct.Value`, but because we just very sure we only reutrn one thing, so we can just extract index 0.
 Then is `state`, why I choose to using pointer but not function name this time?
 Thinking about this:

 ```go
 // pkg a